Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

     ![In the Contosofinancialdb - Geo-Replication blade, under Target Regions, South Central US is boxed in red.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image131.png)

+    > **Note**: If there is no recommended region called out and your database is in North Central US, select South Central US.
+If your primary region is something other than North Central US, select an appropriate paired region within the same geographic boundary.

 4. On the **Create secondary** blade, click on **Target server**.

     ![In the Create Secondary blade, Target server is selected.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image132.png)